getify/Functional-Light-JS/ch4.md

 If we repeat the common general behavior in multiple places, we run the maintenance risk of changing some instances but forgetting to change others.
 There's a principle at play in this kind of abstraction, often referred to as DRY (don't repeat yourself).

 DRY strives to have only one definition in a program for any given task.
-An alternate quip to motivate DRY coding is that programmers are just generally lazy and don't want to do unnecessary work.
+An alternate aphorism to motivate DRY coding is that programmers are just generally lazy and don't want to do unnecessary work.

 Abstraction can be taken too far.
 Consider: